augwit/wordpress/README.md

             - ./mysql/data:/var/lib/mysql
 ```

 The default port is 80.
-If you want to support HTTPS, you can set the environment variable SERVER_NAME, SSL_ENABLED to true, and publish the 443 port.
+If you want to support HTTPS, you can set the environment variable DOMAIN_NAME, HTTPS_ENABLED to true, and publish the 443 port.

 Below is the example, to set HTTPS for domain name "example.com", so you can visit https://example.com.